ebay selller fees

 However, if you choose not to offer international shipping or the buyer’s address is outside the United States, a small fee of 1.65% will be automatically deducted from your sales.
 This fee helps cover the additional costs and services of shipping items internationally.

-You can use the eBay fee calculator to check how much these fees are for your sales.
+You can use the eBay seller fee calculator to check how much these fees are for your sales.
 It’s a helpful tool that can give you an idea of the costs involved.

 eBay Fees Calculator